samsuh/2025-learnings/README.md

 - port mapping
 - container link between "nginx" to each "client" and "server" is now automatically handled by aws. dont need to manually create links between containers.

-6/7 - mostly offline today, but will review the aws setup. the aws ui has changed, so need to figure out where everything is in the new ui
+6/7 - mostly offline today, but will review the aws setup. the aws ui has changed, so need to figure out where everything is in the new ui. didnt get much reviewing done.
+6/8 - set out to get the aws deployment done today.